What you need to do now

 I hope this information helps you and your business.
 We’ll continue to keep you updated on scheme developments over the coming weeks.

 If you have any questions or we can help you with furlough or any COVID-19 business support please get in touch.
 Email the team email@example.com or call 01858 289 189.
-You can also refer to our COVID-19 support page.
+Head to our Annual Accounts page to find out more about how our team can help your business.

 Thanks for stopping by,